Xarlos89/Instagram-Automation/README.md

 - type "Python instabot.py"
 - To set your hashtags, edit hashtaglist.txt.
 Keep the format the same.

+I highly reccomend keeping your total likes to under 500 per day to not upset the Instagram gods.
+You've been warned.

 -----------------------------
 December 4, 2020